|Distance||2.4 miles roundtrip|

 Although you can see the arch from the parking area, as pictured below, the hike is more than worth the small effort to travel through cactus-studded desert and into the sandstone-walled Arch Canyon.
 This first section slopes gradually into the canyon, so much that it will feel flat.
 Occasionally you'll pass through a wash, where you'll quickly go down into soft gravel and back up again.

 This hike really packs a punch.
 With a short but difficult trail, you'll steeply ascend to a geological wonder and one of the best views in the entire park.
 Even if you choose not to go to the top, Arch Canyon is a beautiful Sonoran Desert landscape worth a stop while on the scenic Ajo Mountain Drive.
-Let me know what you think in the comments section below and be sure to use #nocoastbestcoast on Twitter and Instagram!
+Connect with me using the social media links below and share your adventures!

 As with most parks operated by the National Park Service, dogs are not allowed on this trail.
 The first part of this trail is certainly family friendly and a great way to leave the road behind and enter the Sonoran Desert wilderness; the second half is dangerously steep and difficult to navigate -- not a place for children.